the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter6.md

 ### Exercises:

 * Read more about [external state management and how to learn it](https://www.robinwieruch.de/redux-mobx-confusion/)
-* Check out my second ebook about [state management in React](https://roadtoreact.com/)
+* Check out my second book about [state management in React](https://roadtoreact.com/)

 {pagebreak}